Conflict Of Interest At Work

 • Implementing Transparent Decision-Making Processes: Open and transparent processes for making decisions reduce the opportunity for biased or self-serving behavior.

-• Regular Monitoring and Auditing: Periodic reviews and audits help ensure that policies are effective and that conflicts are identified and addressed promptly.
+• Regular Monitoring and Auditing: Periodic reviews and audits help see to it that policies are effective and that conflicts are identified and addressed promptly.

 The Role of Employees in Preventing Conflicts of Interest